knative/serving/test/README.md

   using the environment specified in [your environment variables](/DEVELOPMENT.md#environment-setup).
 * Since these tests are fairly slow, running them with logging enabled is recommended (`-v`).
+* Using `--logverbose` to see the verbose log output from test as well as from k8s libraries.
 * Using `-count=1` is [the idiomatic way to disable test caching](https://golang.org/doc/go1.10#test)

 You can [use test flags](#flags) to control the environment